Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 Create a pull request from **initialSpeechModel** to **master**.
 Click the **Merge pull request** button to merge the pull request into **master**.
 If you have set up the branch protection policies, it will be necessary to check **Use your administrator privileges** to merge this pull request to complete the merge.

-If everything has been set up properly, the **SpeechTrainDataCICD** pipeline will automatically execute after a few seconds.
+If everything has been set up properly, the **SpeechTrainDataCICD** workflow will automatically execute after a few seconds.
 Navigate to the **Actions** tab of the repository to see the workflow called the workflow in progress:

 ![Actions tab showing that the workflow is running](../images/WorkflowRunning.png)

-## What the SpeechTrainDataCICD pipeline does
+## What the SpeechTrainDataCICD workflow does

-The **SpeechTrainDataCICD** pipeline is configured to trigger on a merge to master of changes to any of the training data files, which are in the `training` folder in this repo.
-In outline, this pipeline:
+The **SpeechTrainDataCICD** workflow is configured to trigger on a merge to master of changes to any of the training data files, which are in the `training` folder in this repo.
+In outline, this workflow:

 * [Trains a new model](#train-a-new-model)
 * [Tests the new model](#test-the-new-model)